Thestrle/MyFirstGitRepo/README.md

-# MyFirstGitRepo
+# First Branch of MyFirstGitRepo
-MyFirstGitRepo is my first git repository.
-This repo will be deleted after a few months once i am confident in working with Git
+This is first Branch of MyFirstGitRepo repository.
+The only perpouse of this branch is o learn branching in Github.